zer0def/nginxinc-kubernetes-ingress/docs/content/installation/nic-images/using-the-jwt-token-docker-secret.md

     1. Change the `nginxplus` argument to `true`.
     1. Change the `repository` argument to the NGINX Ingress Controller image you intend to use.
-    1. Add an argument to `imagePullSecretName` to allow Docker to pull the image from the private registry.
+    2. Add an argument to `imagePullSecretName` or `imagePullSecretsNames` to allow Docker to pull the image from the private registry.

     The following code block shows snippets of the parameters you will need to change, and an example of their contents: